vishalcloudyuga/dcos-docs/1.9/usage/tutorials/public-app.md

 ---
-post_title: Deploying Apps to a Public Node
+post_title: Deploying Public Services
-nav_title: Public App
+nav_title: Public Services
 menu_order: 10
 ---

 DC/OS agent nodes can be designated as [public](/docs/1.9/overview/concepts/#public) or [private](/docs/1.9/overview/concepts/#private) during [installation](/docs/1.9/administration/installing/).
 Public agent nodes provide public access to your DC/OS applications.
 By default apps are launched on private agent nodes.

-To launch an app on a public node, you must create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified.
+By default, the public nodes ports are closed and health checks are configured for [Marathon-LB](/docs/1.9/usage/service-discovery/marathon-lb/).
+The default AWS CloudFormation template has ports 80 and 443 configured by default for the Elastic Load Balancer.

 **Prerequisites:**

 * DC/OS is [installed](/docs/1.9/administration/installing/)
 * DC/OS CLI is [installed](/docs/1.9/usage/cli/install/)

-1. Create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified.
+1. Create a Marathon app definition with the required `"acceptedResourceRoles":["slave_public"]` parameter specified.
 For example:

     ```json
     {
-        "id": "/product/service/myapp",
+        "id": "/product/service/myApp",
         "container": {
         "type": "DOCKER",
         "docker": {